xin-hedera/hedera-mirror-node/docs/design/stateproofalpha.md

 ## Purpose

-State Proof Alpha provides the data to prove a transaction is valid on Hedera Network.
+State Proof Alpha provides the data to prove a transaction is valid on the network.
 It's the interim solution until [full state proof](https://www.hedera.com/blog/state-proofs-on-hedera) is implemented.

 ## Goals